burglabs/knowledge-xlab/_notes/🧭 MAP Robotics.md

 ---
 aliases: Robotics
-tags:
+tags: robotics tools
 ---

-# MOC Robotics
-This [MOC](MOC.md) gives you an overview about the major entry points to robotics content in this knowledgebase.
+This gives you an overview about the major entry points to robotics content in this knowledgebase.

 - [[Introduction to Robotics]]